Donald-Berthelsen/CS4348-Proj3/devlog.md

 And with 3 nodes in memory, it should be doable
-Then load is to insert what extract was to print, not too difficult I expect next session to go smoother than this one
+Then load is to insert what extract was to print, not too difficult I expect next session to go smoother than this one Also adding more edge case error checking would be nice

+[12/10/25 2:00 pm]
+This session I plan to do the work I outlined at the end of the last session That being, search->insert->create
+I'm hoping I can get this done smoothly in around 2-3 hours